Contrast-Security-OSS/docs/content/admin/teamserver/install/InstallingDistributedTeamServer.md

 260916 20.18.25,837 {} {} {} INFO  (Server.java:303) Contrast TeamServer Ready - Took 119305ms
 ```

-## Convert a default DB Installation into a Distributed Installation
+## Convert A Default DB Installation Into A Distributed Installation
 Edit the encrypted file `$CONTRAST_HOME/data/conf/database.properties` using the [encrypted editor](admin_tsconfig.html#encrypt).
 Look for `database.type`, create it as a new property if it does not exist.
 This property can either be `default` or `distributed`.
 Since we are setting up a distributed installation, set this value to `distributed` and modify the database connection values to point to a distributed database you would like to use.
 [Restart TeamServer](admin_tsinstall.html#run) for changes to take affect.

 ```